The Starburst Enterprise web UI includes the query editor, a web-based IDE for writing and executing SQL queries.

 If your result set is very wide, or is greater than 1000 rows, it is truncated.

-Download: if results are shown from the last query, initiates download of those results as a CSV file.
-Results are not stored, and are only available until a new query is run or your page is closed or refreshed, whichever comes first.
+If you used the Run (limit 1000) run option, then once a query has completed, a Download link appears for the results set in the results pane.
+Results are not saved, and are only available until a new query is run or your page is closed or refreshed, whichever comes first.